 2. Better Rewards

-My previous card had rewards, and I used those points to pay down my mortgage regularly as that was the best conversion value, but the point value wasn't quite as good as this one.
+My previous card had rewards, but the point value wasn't quite as good as this one and their travel program wasn't nearly as strong.
 When you earn points on a credit card, you're essentially getting a small percentage back in rewards.
 The math on the Chase card worked out better as they give you back a larger percentage of each transaction.

 The credit card companies can do this because they charge the vendor a slightly larger percentage than they give you on each transaction.
 For example, they might charge the store 2% to process a credit card transaction and give you 1% back in rewards.
 If you don't pay the balance off each month, they'll also smack you with hefty interest charges, so it's a win either way for the bank.